AØKK08334U Foundations of Behavioural Economics

 DellaVigna, S. (2009).
 Psychology and Economics: Evidence from the Field.
 Journal of Economic Literature, 47: 315-372.

-Student participation and an active discussion will be expected and encouraged.
+Student participation and an active discussion is expected and encouraged.

 2 hours lectures 1 to 2 times a week from week 6 to 20 (except holidays).